Ronald Jay Williams

-Ronald Jay Williams (January 28, 1928 – May 16, 2000), son of Louis Jay Williams and brother of Michael Jay Williams, was a Trinidadian businessman and politician.
+Ronald Jay Williams (January 28, 1928 – May 16, 2000) was a Trinidadian businessman and politician.
 He was a Member of Parliament for the West Indies Federation, Senator of Trinidad and Tobago, and Member of Parliament of Trinidad and Tobago.
 From 1981 to 1986, he served as Minister of State Enterprises.
 During his tenure in government, his drive to reduce waste and seek cost efficiencies earned him the nickname "Chinese Chopper", a reference to his ethnicity and his willingness to cut expenditures.

 After graduating from the University of Toronto, Williams returned to his native Trinidad and Tobago, where he is known for his contributions to the country's economic and cultural development as both a public figure and a private citizen.
 He served in a number of different roles on various boards and committees, including as Chairman of the Carnival Development Committee.
 He is credited with naming Trinidad and Tobago's annual steelband festival, "Panorama".
 In recognition of his contributions to the nation's cultural development, he was awarded the Hummingbird Medal Gold in 1971 by the Government of Trinidad and Tobago.

 Early life

 Ronald Jay Williams was born in 1928 in Trinidad and Tobago, then a colony of the British Empire.
 His mother was Ellen Lai Fook, the sister of Father Arthur Lai Fook, and his father was Trinidadian businessman Louis Jay Williams (1897 – 1968).
+His brother Michael Jay Williams is also a politician.

 Williams's parents were descended from Chinese labourers who came to the Caribbean in the early to mid 1800s.
 His father was born in Trinidad and would become well known for his business acumen.
 Louis Jay Williams played a pivotal leadership role in the nation's business development in the 20th century; his many accomplishments included being the first Trinidadian businessman to use local broadcasting stations for advertising purposes and pioneering Trinidad and Tobago's international trade relations, notably establishing the Australia to West Indies Shipping Service.
 In 1925, Louis Jay Williams founded L.J Williams Ltd., the company Ronald Jay Williams would eventually lead as Managing Director.

 Williams spent his early life being educated in his native country, attending Western Boys' Roman Catholic School, Belmont Boys' Intermediate School, and St. Mary's College.
 He then pursued his undergraduate studies in Canada at the University of Toronto, where he would meet his wife, Winifred Lownie.